aksommerville/sevensauces/README.md

 ## TODO

-- [x] Arrow should stop at solid tiles and disappear into water -- both very important for stone
 - [ ] Talking NPCs.
 - [ ] Condensery
-- [ ] Kitchen: Decorative stew content: Show the selected items bobbing and drifting.
+- [x] Kitchen: Decorative stew content: Show the selected items bobbing and drifting.
 And random bubbles, etc.
 - [ ] Kitchen: Advice.
 - [ ] Kitchen: Require confirmation at Ready for obviously incorrect stews.
 Eg no ingredients, or poison included.
+- [x] Kitchen: Make hourglass blink when there's a second or two remaining.
 - [ ] Should we give Dot some of her Full Moon toys too?
+- - [ ] Broom.
+Would be for fast travel (not much need) or an alternative way to cross water.
+Need to ensure watery world edges behave sane.
+- - [ ] Wand: Shoots a beam that transforms any faun or item it touches.
+We can make a large set of items only reachable this way.
+- - [ ] Bell.
+Because there should always be a bell.
+Dot likes bells.
+- - [ ] Umbrella.
+Same idea as Full Moon, it's a shield.
+Could be useful in combat, once we have combat.
-- - YES: Broom, Umbrella, Bell
+- - [ ] Snowglobe?
+- - [ ] Compass?
+I'm not sure there's any point.
-- - NO: Chalk, Violin, Hat, Feather, Pitcher
+- - NO: Chalk, Violin, Hat, Feather, Pitcher, Matches
 - - ALREADY DONE: Shovel, Seeds, Cheese, Gold
-- - MAYBE: Wand, Snowglobe, Matches, Compass.
-- - - Wand wouldn't be for casting spells; it would just be a weapon.
-- - - Matches probably not, since we don't (and won't) have item quantities.
-- - - Compass probably not, there's no buried treasure and no place for narrative guidance.
 - [ ] Picking up fauna is not obvious.
 Need some indication immediately when the clock starts ticking.
 - [ ] Release grapple over water.
 What should happen?
 What we have is not ok.
 - [ ] Fishing odds varying geographically.
 And maybe different kinds of fish?
 And maybe you can fish one spot out?
+- - It would be cool if you can catch a sea monster.
+Like, a giant squid that takes up half the screen.
 - [ ] Fishing challenges:
 - - [ ] Parachute
 - - [ ] Machine gun